Vector Motion BlurVector Motion Blur

 Naturally, the blur will therefore be even greater.
 When rendering VMB, the path of an object between its start and end point is taken into account.
 Several samples are calculated and distributed along the path.
 This makes it possible to blur rotating motion as well.

-The major advantage over scene motion blur is the fact that no intermediate frames need to be rendered, greatly reducing render times.
+The major advantage over Sub-Frame Motion Blur is the fact that no intermediate frames need to be rendered, greatly reducing render times.
 Furthermore, you can use it with any type of deformer object.